Update, September 4, 2019: We have updated the article to show that Project xCloud is confirmed for an October 2019

 In addition to Nvidia’s efforts, Sony offers its PlayStation Now service.
 Launched in 2014, the service now has more than 650 PS2, PS3 and PS4 games to stream for a monthly fee.
 However, Sony cut support for PlayStation Now for a number of previously included devices, including smart TVs and the PlayStation Vita portable in 2017.
 It now works just on PlayStation 4 consoles and Windows PCs.
 Like NVIDIA, Sony has chosen not to announce just how many gamers have used PlayStation Now in the past four years.

-In October, Google joined the game streaming trend with the rather bland sounding “Project Stream” code name.
+In October 2018, Google joined the game streaming trend with the rather bland sounding “Project Stream” code name.
 It launched an invite-only beta allowing members of the public to stream and play the full version of Ubisoft’s action-adventure game Assassin’s Creed: Odyssey on laptops, desktop PCs, and Chromebooks with the Chrome browser, if they have an internet connection 25 Mbps or faster.
 That test ended in January 2019.
 In March, Google revealed more information on its streaming game plans, including its new name: Google Stadia.
 The company will also release its own game controller for Stadia.
-Even more info, including its actual launch date, its price and its game launch titles, are expected to be revealed later this summer.
+Stadia will launch in November 2019.